southampton/linuxdesktopdocs/docs/email.rst

 E-Mail
 ======

-Unfortunately the univerity's e-mail solution is Microsoft Exchange.
+At present, the univerity's e-mail solution is Microsoft Exchange for most staff and Office 365 for students.

 Using Outlook web access
 ------------------------